cca/libraries_wagtail/docs/readme.md

 ```

 The grandchild pages of each main category (Services, Collections, and About Us), represented above with the phrase "child content pages...", can use one of three page models: ServicePage, AboutUsPage, and SpecialCollectionsPage.
 Each of these pages can then, in turn, have children of any of those three types.

-## Static Files

-We put _all_ static (CSS, JS) files under the main app's static folder, in libraries/libraries/static.
-I am not sure if this is a great strategy as it separates apps from their styles (e.g. libraries/exhibitions from libraries/libraries/static/scss/exhibits.scss).
-Static files are served with the [whitenoise](http://whitenoise.evans.io/en/stable/) middleware add-on.

-We use [Gulp](http://gulpjs.com/) for our front-end build tool.
-Note that tools like autoprefixer are solving some bugs, so switching might result in some style problems (e.g., the radio buttons on the home page search box need autoprefixer).

-`npm run` builds the site's assets and `npm watch` watches for changes and rebuilds.
-See the Gulpfile for more information on these tasks.
-We should be able to run these tasks on our host laptop and not inside the development app container; the changes will not trigger an image rebuild (which would slow down development terribly) and should be automatically [synced](https://skaffold.dev/docs/pipeline-stages/filesync/) to the container if Skaffold is working properly.
-Portal takes a different approach to the problem of syncing assets without rebuilding the image and mounts the local application code into the app container as a volume, but this introduces some complexity into the local kubernetes configuration.

-There are two folders under the main static directory ("moodle" and "summmon") for hosting static files used in external services that cannot host their own content.
-The Summon files are contained within this project (see libraries/summon and the summon Gulp tasks) while the Moodle files are created in the [Moodle Styles](https://github.com/cca/moodle-styles) project.

-## Miscellaneous Extras

-### Migration Tricks

-Remember to **always** [squash](https://docs.djangoproject.com/en/4.0/topics/migrations/#squashing-migrations) and name migrations as noted under the development heading.

-Sometimes when we create a model, we want to immediately create an instance of it rather than require the admin to create one manually.
-This lets us create objects like the site's singular home page or top-level categories programmatically, greatly decreasing the time to bootstrap a new iteration of the site.
-Here are a few examples of this tactic:

-- home/migrations/0002_create_homepage.py
-- blog/migrations/0003_create_blogindex.py
-- categories/migrations/0006_create_categories.py

-Note:

-- if we generate child pages, we must make sure the migration lists the migration generating the parent page as a dependency (see how create_categories depends upon create_homepage)
-- we can disallow certain page types from being created manually at all if we a) generate them during migrations & b) ensure no other model lists them in its `subpage_types`
-- `slug`s must be unique & therefore make a good hook when writing the `remove_xxx` method which undoes the effects of the migration

 ### Wagtail 2.0 / Django 2.0 update